Functional Differences Between Acousto-Optic Modulators and Acousto-Optic Deflectors

 Acousto-Optic Deflectors (AODs)

-The output beam of an AOD is characterized by its deflected angle, which is controlled by the RF frequency.
-The angle of deflection is proportional to the acoustic frequency, allowing for precise beam steering and scanning.
+The beam that is produced by an AOD is distinguished by its deflected angle that is controlled by frequency of the RF.
+The deflected angle corresponds to frequency of acoustic that allows the precise steering of beams and scanning.

-AODs also produce multiple diffraction orders, but typically, the first order is used for deflection.
-The ability to rapidly change the deflection angle by varying the RF frequency enables applications requiring high-speed beam scanning and steering.
+AODs can also create multiple diffraction order, however usually, the first order is used to deflect.
+The capability to quickly alter the angle of deflection through varying the frequency of RF allows for applications that require speedy beam scanning as well as steering.

 What are the Applications of AOMs and AODs?